anttisalonen/progbook/rst/redis.rst

 Redis
 -----

-Redis is a NoSQL database that we'll use for our high score list.
+Redis is a NoSQL database that we'll use for storing the data for our high score list.

 Let's do the following: